 Gratitude- Identifying things that you are thankful for has been shown to impact anxiety, depression, and worries.
 Write down one thing that you are thankful for each day.
 Use the time right before bed to identify one thing that happened during the day that you are grateful for.
 That simple thought of positivity can be very impact.

 Deep Breathing- Deep breathing exercises aren’t just for the kids!
 Deep breathing is a tool for all ages.
 Deep breaths in through the nose and out through the mouth activates the regulatory system and offers a means for better for rest and digestion, by impacting the parasympathetic nervous system.

 Phone a Friend- Talking to a friend or family member is one way to work through problems.
 Practice well-being by talking with someone who cares

 Listen to a Podcast- Try a self-help podcast, a mindfulness podcast,

-Focus on Executive Functioning Skills- As therapists, we know the power of tweaking a few executive functioning skill areas.
+Focus on Executive Functioning Skills- As therapy providers, we know the power of tweaking a few executive functioning skill areas.
 Procrastination, time management, and breaking down tasks can be a game changer in achieving goals and getting things done.
 When you just don’t feel like moving, a few executive functioning tricks can be the ticket to effective use of time.

-Still need more ideas to cope with difficulties as a therapist?
+Still need more ideas to cope with difficulties as a therapy provider?
 Try to add just one or two of these self-care strategies into your daily tasks.
 Put some tasks aside (like chores that can wait until the weekend) and focusing on the most important items that need accomplished in the day.
 These tips for attention and focus can help.

 They are the same strategies that we recommend to our clients, so using them for our own lives should be easy, right?
 We as occupational therapists are masters of adaption!